vidhi-ambwani/NYC-Crime-Analysis/README.md

 ## Overview
-This project aims to analyze crime data in New York City to gain insights into crime patterns, trends, and factors influencing criminal activities.
-The analysis is performed using Python and various data analysis libraries.
+This project aims to analyze crime data in New York City from 2006-2019 to gain insights into crime patterns, trends, and factors influencing criminal activities.
+The analysis is performed using Python's various data analysis libraries and Tableau.

 ## Features